openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 The provision of reading material can be generally carried out in three forms:

  - as a Text-page,
- - as a PDF download, and
+ - as a PDF download, or
  - as a Web link

 ![adding text](img/create-item-text.png)